Regge spectral generator and form factors from hard exclusive amplitudes in holographic QCD

 where $4\kappa^2 \simeq 1~\mathrm{GeV}^2$ sets the confinement scale.
 The Regge slope $\alpha'$ is universal, a direct consequence of the underlying superconformal structure, whereas the intercept $\alpha(0)$ differs for mesons and baryons.
 It also receives corrections from quark masses, $\Delta M^2$, which lead to a downward shift of the intercept~\cite{Dosch:2025lwb}.

 \paragraph{\bf Form factors in holographic light-front QCD.}

 In the gauge/gravity duality framework, hadronic form factors are obtained from the overlap of a conserved current propagating in anti-de Sitter (AdS) space—the bulk-to-boundary propagator—and normalizable bound-state wave functions~\cite{Polchinski:2002jw}.
-Holographic light-front QCD relates the twist dimension $\tau$, corresponding to the number of constituents in a given Fock-state component of the hadron, to the power-law behavior of the AdS bound-state wave function near the Minkowski conformal boundary.
-The resulting electromagnetic form factor for a spin-one external current and an arbitrary twist-$\tau$ Fock-state component of the target hadron takes the form~\cite{Brodsky:2007hb}
+Holographic light-front QCD relates the twist dimension $\tau$, corresponding to the number of constituents in a given Fock-state component of the hadron, to the power-law behavior of the AdS bound-state wave function, $\Psi_\tau(p, z)$, near the Minkowski conformal boundary.
+The resulting electromagnetic form factor for a spin-one external current and an arbitrary twist-$\tau$ Fock component of the target hadron can be cast as~\cite{Brodsky:2007hb}

+where $z$ is the fifth-dimensional variable of AdS space, the holographic variable, $J(p' - p, z)$ is the conserved AdS current and $t = (p' - p) = - Q^2$, the momentum transfer variable.

 Eq.~\eqref{FFint} can also be expressed in terms of Euler's Beta function~\cite{Zou:2018eam, deTeramond:2018ecg}